-This condition does not usually affect vision or cause eye pain.
+This condition does not often affect vision or cause eye pain.

-The health care provider will examine the eye and ask about symptoms.
+The health care provider will examine the eye and ask about the symptoms.

 Periorbital cellulitis almost always improves with treatment.
 In rare cases, the infection spreads into the eye socket, the tissues that surround the eye, and the eyeball itself.
 This infection is called orbital cellulitis.